fgonzalez3/mada-bat-kobuvirus/README.md

 Sub-directories within this repo contain pipeline directions used to determine which samples are positive for Kobuviruses, as well as data used to make each figure.

-Pipeline for Kobuvirus [initial](https://github.com/fgonzalez3/mada-bat-kobuvirus/blob/main/Finding-Initial-Kobuvirus-Positives.md) and more in depth detection found here.
+Pipeline for Kobuvirus [NCBI reference based detection](https://github.com/fgonzalez3/mada-bat-kobuvirus/blob/main/Finding-Initial-Kobuvirus-Positives.md) and [our whole genome reference based](https://github.com/fgonzalez3/mada-bat-kobuvirus/blob/main/BLAST_OP287812.md) detection found in the following links.

+Besides the above, broadly followed the [Mada-Bat-CoV pipeline](https://github.com/brooklabteam/Mada-Bat-CoV).

 Within Fig. __ sub-directory, details on how to build a phylogenetic tree are contained.
 These scripts outline how to build Fig __ and __, as well as amino acid tree Fig. ___ .